buddycloud/buddycloud.com/slate/source/includes/_search.md

 #Search

+You can query all public channels on all federated Buddycloud servers.
+You can also perform more specific searches for content on your local Buddycloud server.

 There are two search services on Buddycloud:
 - *Local search* that references content on your buddycloud site.
 - *Remote search* that [crawls public channels](https://github.com/buddycloud/channel-directory) on all buddycloud sites for channel content and channel metadata.